Simplifying Speech- What Does the Research Say?

 Having a child process and listen for the grammatical features of language may actually help facilitate language processing by helping the child to anticipate upcoming words.
-Children process spoken language more quickly when it’s grammatically correct then when it’s telegraphic.
-Removing grammatical features such as –ing and plural -s hinders children learning new words.
+Children process spoken language more quickly when it’s grammatically correct than when it’s telegraphic.
+Removing grammatical features such as –ing and plural -s hinders children from learning new words.
 If the child hears “drinking” then they hear “stomping” this helps with their understanding of grammar and figuring out that the new word is likely an ongoing action.
 Omitting these helpful clues penalize children who are already falling behind.
 Another related concern about using telegraphic speech is that it is not good for children with ASD who regularly use echolalic speech and then will memorize the wrong language patterns.

 What does the research say?

 A meta-analysis (based on opinions of experts) in 2010 by Anne van Kleeck from the University of Texas at Dallas determined that there was almost no research on the benefits of using one approach over the other.
 In 2014, Shelley Dredin-Oja and Mark Fey of the University of Kansas Medical Center compared children receiving telegraphic prompts (say “duck walking”) vs. grammatical imitation prompts (say “the boy is jumping”).
 2 out of 5 of the children failed to imitate any functional words but the other 3 children produced more grammatical morphemes when given grammatical imitation prompts than when provided with telegraphic prompts.
 The article stated, “Both types of prompts elicited a similar number of imitations containing semantic relationships…[and] providing a telegraphic prompt to imitate does not offer any advantage as an intervention technique.”